Compliance

 Do we need separate bias audits for each client or one agency-wide audit?

-No. Consent must be voluntary.
-Making AI evaluation mandatory violates the spirit of consent laws (especially Illinois) and creates ADA risk (candidates with disabilities must be able to opt out).
+No. Consent must be voluntary and informed.
+Making AI evaluation mandatory violates the spirit of consent laws (especially Illinois AIVIA) and creates ADA risk (candidates with disabilities must be able to opt out without penalty).
+Consult ADA.gov for accommodation standards.

 What if we place candidates in multiple states—do we need to comply with all state laws?